Keeping Track of Your Homeschool

 • Science over Day 3

 You can find adhesive flags in a variety of lengths, widths, and colors.
 Some even have arrows at the tips.
-The variety of options can take your organization up a level if you want to color code according to student or subject.
+These options can take your organization up a level if you want to color code according to student or subject.

 A Peek Inside an Instructor's Guide